phpbench/phpbench/docs/expression.rst

 first
 ~~~~~

-Return the first element in an array, or throw an evaluation error.
+Return the first element in an array, if values are empty it will return
+NULL.

 .. literalinclude:: ../examples/Expression/first_1